tbaratta/iMPOSTURE/README.md

 # iMPOSTURE 🎯
 > *AI-powered posture and wellness tracker for students and professionals.*

-StraightUp helps you stay healthy and productive by monitoring your posture, reminding you to take breaks, and logging distractions in real time.
+iMPOSTURE helps you stay healthy and productive by monitoring your posture, reminding you to take breaks, and logging distractions in real time.
 Built for classrooms, remote workers, and corporate wellness.

 ---